department-of-veterans-affairs/va.gov-team/teams/vso/teams/representatives/process/engineering-agreements.md

 This document serves as an agreement among ARF engineers on our collaborative working practices.
 It will be updated regularly based on feedback from engineering or team retrospectives and on an ad-hoc basis when necessary.

 We adhere to the Platform guidelines, [VA Platform Developer Docs](https://depo-platform-documentation.scrollhelp.site/developer-docs/), as the core of our agreement, and as such will cite them frequently in our PRs.
-If there are no Platform guidelines on a important area or we want to extend an area we will add that here.
+If there are no Platform guidelines on an important area or we want to extend an area we will add that here.

 ## Code Guidelines